 The undergraduate Certificate in Artificial Intelligence, Modeling and Simulation in Engineering (AIMS) requires a minimum of 18 s.h. of credit.
-Students must earn a g.p.a. of at least 2.00 in coursework for the certificate.
+Students must earn a grade-point average of at least 2.00 in coursework for the certificate.
 The certificate may be earned by any student admitted to the University of Iowa who is not concurrently enrolled in a UI graduate or professional degree program.

 The Certificate in Artificial Intelligence, Modeling and Simulation in Engineering requires the following coursework.